arqui-dev/github-actions-testing-01/README.md

-# github-actions-testing-01
+# Testing GitHub Actions
-Testing github actions in a controlled environment to not mess up with important stuff.
+This repository is designed to test actions on different branches and check action logic
+## How to use
+Create the desired action and push it agains branches develop and main